stevespages/familytree/README.md

 ### objes

-More columns need to be added to enable a full implementation of GEDCOM
+More columns need to be added to enable a full implementation of GEDCOM.
+For example IDENTIFIER_STRUCTURE, NOTE_STRUCTURE, SOURCE_CITATION, CHANGE_DATE and CREATION_DATE could be catered for.

 - id

   INTEGER PRIMARY KEY

-- xref

-  TEXT

-  Need to be unique.
-Will be an FK in other table(s).

 - resn